Skip to content

 CRIMINAL LAWYERS

-Criminal Lawyers in Administrative Prevarication
+Criminal Lawyers in Administrative Misconduct in Office (Art.
+404 CP)

-Authorities and public officials against Art.
-404 CP accusations Criminal Lawyers Spain | Alonso Sala
+Specialized technical defense for authorities and public officials facing Art.
+404 CP accusations

-Administrative prevarication typified in Art.
+Administrative misconduct in office (prevaricación administrativa) typified in Art.
 404 CP is one of the paradigmatic offences against Public Administration.
 It sanctions the authority or public official who, knowing its injustice, issues an arbitrary resolution in an administrative matter.
 The protected legal interest is triple: the correct functioning of Public Administration under the principles of objectivity and service to general interests (Art.
 103 of the Constitution), the respect for legality in the exercise of administrative power, and the institutional trust of citizens.
 Consolidated Supreme Court case-law has developed an extensive doctrinal body on the typical elements: condition of authority or public official, issuance of administrative resolution, manifest arbitrariness, and specific intent (knowingly of the injustice).

 The concept of "arbitrariness" is the core of the offence and demands qualified analysis.
 Supreme Court case-law distinguishes between three levels: (i) the legal resolution, adjusted to the applicable regulations; (ii) the illegal resolution, voidable in administrative or contentious-administrative procedure for debatable interpretation or technical errors; and (iii) the arbitrary resolution, which lacks all reasonable legal justification, palpably contradicts the applicable regulations and can only be explained by the official's capricious will or particular interest.
 Only this last integrates the offence of Art.
 404 CP.
 The methods of commission are diverse: urban planning licenses granted against planning, public procurement violating Act 9/2017 on Public Sector Contracts (illegal fractioning, directed specifications, awards to linked persons), appointments to trust positions without legal selective process, budget modifications without normative coverage, and administrative resolutions that ignore binding technical reports.